jennymun-alt/orientationapp/README.md

 [(back to top)](#table-of-contents)

-This is an application for newly hired employees to complete their orientation.
+This is an application for newly hired employees to complete their orientation in.

 ## <div align="center">Database Conceptual Design</div>